OnFireByte/Tank-Game/readme.md

 1. Pakin Puttanukulchai 6430282121
 2. Nuttawash Trongsiriwat 6430119621

-This project is part of Programming Methodology I 2110215, which mean we won't create this if we don't get that juicy score.
+This project is a part of Programming Methodology I (2110215) subject, which mean we won't create this if we don't get that juicy score.

 ## How to run

 1. Download [javafx](https://openjfx.io/).
 2. Download the game's jar file from release section or in our repo.
-3. run this command
+3. Run this command

 ```bash
 java -jar --module-path **PATH TO JAVAFX LIB** --add-modules javafx.controls,javafx.graphics,javafx.media,javafx.fxml project-2022-1-noprogonlymeth.jar